Marlins vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has recorded 85 hits with 13 doubles, two triples, 16 home runs and 23 walks.
-He has driven in 54 runs with two stolen bases.
+- Nolan Arenado has put up 86 hits with 14 doubles, two triples, 16 home runs and 23 walks.
+He has driven in 55 runs with two stolen bases.

-- Arenado enters this game looking to extend his five-game hit streak.
-During his last five outings he is batting .467 with three doubles, a home run, two walks and four RBI.
+- Arenado has picked up a hit in six straight games.
+During his last 10 outings he is batting .294 with four doubles, a home run, three walks and six RBI.

 Arenado Recent Games